-Active modernization of workshops has begun at the "ODK-Perm Motors" enterprise (part of the United Engine Corporation of Rostec), journalist Anton Borisov reported.
+Active modernization of workshops has begun at the "ODK-Perm Motors" enterprise (part of the United Engine Corporation of Rostec), according to journalist Anton Borisov.
 According to him, this will help increase production volumes and significantly reduce the cost of advanced aviation power units — PD-8, PD-14 and PD-35.

-Borisov noted that the modernization will affect the production of PD-14 engines, which will be installed on the new Russian aircraft MC-21, as well as PS-90A for Il-96.
+Borisov noted that the modernization will affect the production of PD-14 engines, which will be installed on the new Russian aircraft MS-21, as well as PS-90A for Il-96.

 The PD-14 engine is the result of a complex and lengthy process, during which engineers replaced many components and conducted repeated tests.